xin-huang/dadi-cli/README.md

 `dadi-CLI` can plot frequency spectrum from data or compare the spectra between model and data.

-To plot frequency spectrum from data, we use
+To plot frequency spectrum from data, users can use

     dadi-CLI Plot --fs example.fs --output example.fs.pdf

-To compare two frequency spectra from data, we use
+To compare two frequency spectra from data, users can use

     dadi-CLI Plot --fs example1.fs --fs2 example2.fs --output example.fs.comparison.pdf

-To compare frequency spectra between a demographic model without selection and data, we use
+To compare frequency spectra between a demographic model without selection and data, users can use

     dadi-CLI Plot --fs example.fs

-To compare frequency spectra between a demographic model with selection and data, we use
+To compare frequency spectra between a demographic model with selection and data, users can use

     dadi-CLI Plot --fs